gmramella/CatViz/README.md

 * Clone or download
 * Extract
-* Open index.html ona browser.
+* Open index.html on a browser.

 ## Getting Started